-Can’t see this form?
-(It doesn’t work well on smartphones…) Click here to submit your information!
+Can’t see the form below?
+(It doesn’t always work well on…) Click here for two alternative ways to submit your information!

 Dragonflies to me means “Everything Happens for a Reason”.
 I truly believe they are signs of protection, faith, and luck.
 It means good things are to come.
 We have had great times and bad luck but I do have pictures to share and videos of millions that have swarmed us and our home.

 Oh, how fun!
 I would love to see a swarm that big!

 I completely believe in what you say.
 I believe the dragonfly is a gift from heaven above.
 I was lucky enough to be in the middle of a swarm about 10 years ago and I felt like I was witnessing a miracle.
 The Dragonfly is the most gorgeous and under appreciated creature on earth.
 They are magical.

 Media pa 19063.
 My front yard about 75 to 100.
 Steady rain this morning.

 Birds swooping in after them.
 Dissapated around dusk.

 Excellent!
 Thank you for letting me know!